A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: Empirical Study

-Table~$\ref{table:sizes}$ records the statistical behaviors of KS and AD distances ($D_m$ and $A_m$) obtained by DPM with Gamma, Gaussian and Beta kernel densities, {finite mixture \citep{Cheng2003}}, empirical distribution, KDE, and parametric distributions {selected based on KS and AD criteria} when $m=50,100,500$.
+Table~$\ref{table:sizes}$ records the statistical behaviors of KS and AD distances ($D_m$ and $A_m$) obtained by DPM with Gamma, Gaussian, and Beta kernel densities, {finite mixture \cite{Cheng2003}}, empirical distribution, KDE, and parametric distributions {selected based on KS and AD criteria} when $m=50,100,500$.
 All results are based on $N=1000$ macro-replications.
 In the $i$-th macro-replication, we first draw $m$ samples, denoted by $\mathbf{X}_m^{(i)}$, from $F^c$ listed in Table~\ref{table:example} to mimic the procedure collecting $m$ ``real-world data".
 Then, various approaches are used to fit the real-world data, and calculate the KS and AD distances for the fitted distributions.
-In the table, ``parametric (AD)" and ``parametric (KS)" refer to the parametric distributions selected based on the AD and KS statistics by using @Risk.
-KDE is obtained by using the R function, \texttt{kde}, and the bandwidth is selected to minimize the mean integrated squared error \citep{Sheather_Jones_1991}.
+In the table, ``parametric (AD)" and ``parametric (KS)" refer to the parametric distributions selected based on the AD and KS statistics by using @Risk \cite{risk}.
+KDE is obtained by using the R function, \texttt{kde}, and the bandwidth is selected to minimize the mean integrated squared error \cite{Sheather_Jones_1991}.
 For empirical distribution, KDE and parametric approaches, we find the fitted distributions and then record the KS and AD distances for these fitted distributions.

 Differing from these frequentist approaches that provide the point estimates of input distribution, {DPM and finite mixture are Bayesian approaches}.
-According to \cite{Gelman_2004}, the posterior predictive distribution, defined by $f(X|\mathbf{X}_m)=\int f(X|F)dP(F|\mathbf{X}_m)$, is recommended for assessing the fit of input model to the real-world data.
+According to \cite{Gelman_2004}, the posterior predictive distribution, defined by $f(X|\mathbf{X}_m)=\int f(X|F)dP(F|\mathbf{X}_m)$, is recommended for assessing the fitting performance of input model to the real-world data.
 Thus, the posterior predictive distribution is used to calculate the KS and AD distances.
-We use the Gibbs samplers described in Section~\ref{subsec:gibbssampler} to generate 100 samples of input models with the warmup equal to 500 and save the sample for each 10 draws.
-Then, we aggregate these samples of input models to obtain the posterior predictive distribution.
+Specifically, we use the Gibbs samplers described in Section~\ref{subsec:gibbssampler} to generate 100 posterior samples of input models with the warmup equal to 500 and save the sample for each 10 draws.
+Then, we aggregate these posterior samples to obtain the posterior predictive distribution, $\widehat{f}(X|\mathbf{X}_m)=\sum_{b=1}^{B'} f(X|\widetilde{F}^{(b)})/B'$ with $\widetilde{F}^{(b)}\sim P(F|\mathbf{X}_m)$ for $b=1,2,\ldots,B'$ and $B'=100$.
+To calculate the KS and AD distances, the posterior predictive distribution is used to replace $\widehat{F}_m(x)$ in $D_m$ and $A_m^2$.
+We generate $10,000$ samples from $F^c$ and $10,000$ samples from posterior predictive distribution (i.e., draw 100 posterior input models $\widetilde{F}^{(b)}$ with $b=1,2,\ldots,B'$ and generate 100 samples of $X$ from each $\widetilde{F}^{(b)}$) to numerically estimate the KS and AD distances.

 In the $i$-th macro-replication, we obtain the KS and AD distances, denoted by $D^{(i)}_m$ and $A^{(i)}_m$, with $i=1,2,\ldots,N$.
 Then, we record 95\% symmetric CIs for both KS and AD distances, denoted by $\bar{D}\pm 1.96 S_D/\sqrt{N}$ and $\bar{A}\pm 1.96 S_A/\sqrt{N}$, in Table~\ref{table:sizes}, and highlight the smallest values, where $\bar{D}=\sum_{i=1}^{N}D^{(i)}_m/N$, $\bar{A}=\sum_{i=1}^{N}A^{(i)}_m/N$, $S_D=\big[\sum_{i=1}^{N}(D^{(i)}_m-\bar{D})^2/(N-1)\big]^{1/2}$ and $S_A=\big[\sum_{i=1}^{N}(A^{(i)}_m-\bar{A})^2/(N-1)\big]^{1/2}$.
 As $m$ increases, the KS and AD distances obtained from all approaches decrease, and the DPM with appropriate kernel density typically has the best performance.
 Notice that DPM with Gamma and Beta kernel densities performs better than DPM with Gaussian kernel, which is the main focus of study in both statistics and machine learning communities.
 Further, DPM with Gamma kernel fits different input models with support on $\Re^+$ well.
 Based on the results of AD distance, DPM tends to provide better estimation on the tail behavior compared with the finite mixture, empirical, KDE and parametric distributions, especially when $m$ is not large.